 Clause 3 of Section 129 of the Companies Act, 2013 has made it mandatory for companies having one or more subsidiaries, to prepare Consolidated Financial Statements.
 According to this section, if a company has one or more subsidiaries, it shall be required to prepare these statements, in addition to separate financial statements, of the company and of all the subsidiaries in the same manner as it prepares of its own.

-What actually are Consolidated Financial Statements?
+What are Consolidated Financial Statements?

-Consolidated Financial Statements are the financial statements of a group in which assets, liabilities, equity, income, expenses and cash flows of the parent and its subsidiaries are presented as those of a single economic entity.
+These statements are the financial statements of a group in which assets, liabilities, equity, income, expenses and cash flows of the parent and its subsidiaries are presented as those of a single economic entity.

 Parent company needs to inform its users about the financial position and results of its operations of not only of their enterprise itself but also of the group as a whole.
 This is why these financial statements are prepared to present the financial information of the parent company as well as its subsidiary (ies) as a whole.